Your cart is currently empty!

 - Gentle leaders head halters.
 These are fantastic tools!
 Dogs can still bite while wearing a head halter, however properly used its possible to pull gently up, closing the mouth.
 Fitted correctly and used properly, it is also more possible to control a powerful or aggressive dog that may want to lunge.
 In addition there is less change of damaging the dogs trachea if he does pull.
 Dogs should be desensitized and conditioned to wearing them.
 Dogs often paw at them to get them off, or roll on the ground, but studies have indicated they do not become stressed out by them.

-- You can find Gentle Leaders on Amazon
+- You can find head halters and Gentle Leaders on Amazon

-- There are other alternatives such the Halti head halter or Sporn head halter (on Amazon) as well, although the Gentle Leader is most common.
-THey all fit slightly different.
+- There are other alternatives to the Gentle Leader such the Halti head halter or Sporn head halter (on Amazon) as well.
+They all fit slightly different.

 - Basket muzzles.
 Basket muzzles are considered to be the most humane form of muzzle.
 Dogs should be desensitized and conditioned to wearing them.